-- Enrol in at least one and no more than three programs (of which only two can be Majors or Specialists), in the session in which they pass the fourth Full Course Equivalent (FCE).
-Bachelor of Commerce students complete either the Specialist in Accounting, Specialist in Finance and Economics, or Specialist in Management and can enroll in Major or Minor programs in other disciplines as well.
+- Enrol in at least one and no more than three programs (of which only two can be Majors or Specialists), in the session in which they pass the course that brings them to a total of 4.0 credits.
+Bachelor of Commerce students complete either the Specialist in Accounting, Specialist in Finance and Economics, or Specialist in Management and can enrol in Major or Minor programs in other disciplines as well.

 - Meet any enrolment requirements for a program as stated in the Calendar.

 In rare circumstances, a student may propose to design their own program, which must be substantially different from any program in this Calendar.
 Such cases are exceptional.
 Such a program, if formally adopted by the student’s College on the basis of its academic rigour and coherence, and if approved by the Office of the Dean, will be accepted as fulfilling the degree requirement for certification in a program (transcripts indicate only “Completed Self-designed Program approved by 'X’ College”).
 Since the approval process is necessarily a long one, students following this alternative must discuss this process with their College Registrar immediately after completion of 4.0 credits in the Faculty.